C-RH-C/crhc-cli/README.md

 - `crhc inventory --display_name` - To search in RHEL Inventory by `display_name`
 - `crhc inventory list --csv` - To generate the output in csv file.
 A new file `/tmp/inventory_report.csv` will be created.
 - `crhc inventory list_all --csv` - To generate the output in csv file.
 A new file `/tmp/inventory_report.csv` will be created.
-- `crhc inventory --display_name <short name or fqdn> --csv` - To generate the output in csv file.
+- `crhc inventory display_name <short name or fqdn> --csv` - To generate the output in csv file.
 A new file `/tmp/inventory_report.csv` will be created.
 - `crhc swatch list` - To list the first 100 entries of your Subscription Watch Inventory
 - `crhc swatch list_all` - To list all the entries of your Subscription Watch Inventory
 - `crhc swatch list --csv` - To generate the output in csv file.
 A new file `/tmp/swatch_report.csv` will be created.
 - `crhc swatch list_all --csv` - To generate the output in csv file.
 A new file `/tmp/swatch_report.csv` will be created.
 - `crhc swatch socket_summary` - To list a summary of sockets based on your Subscription Watch Inventory

+- `crhc advisor systems` - To list the Advisor systems information, for example, `critical, important, moderate ...`
+- `crhc advisor systems --csv` - To generate the output in csv file.
+A new file `/tmp/advisor_systems.csv` will be created.
+- `crhc patch systems` - To list the Patch systems information, for example, `Security Advisory`, `Bug Advisory` and/or `Enhancement Advisory`
+- `crhc patch systems --csv` - To generate the output in csv file.
+A new file `/tmp/patch_systems.csv` will be created.
+- `crhc vulnerability systems` - To list the Vulnerabilities systems information, for example, `CVE's`
+- `crhc vulnerability systems -- csv` - To generate the output in csv file.
+A new file `/tmp/vulnerability_systems.csv` will be created.

 - `crhc endpoint list` - To list all the available API endpoints on `console.redhat.com`
 - `crhc get <API ENDPOINT>` - Here you should be able to query the API endpoint directly
 - `crhc login --token <user api token here>` - The way to inform the token that you can obtain from [https://console.redhat.com/openshift/token](https://console.redhat.com/openshift/token)